 Do you love pears as much as I do?
 This is an easy healthy snack for everyone.
-Today it’s all about how to dehydrate pears.
+Today it’s all about dehydrating pears in a dehydrator or your oven.
 These are made without chemicals or preservatives.
-They are yummy eaten right out of the jar.
-You can take them camping, hiking or throw them in lunch boxes.
-You can throw them onto salads or put on sandwiches to give it a little more crunch and a tangy yet sweet flavor.
+They are yummy and eaten right out of the jar.
+You can take them camping, or hiking, or throw them in lunch boxes.
+You can throw them onto salads or put them on sandwiches to give them a little more crunch and a tangy yet sweet flavor.

 Pears-One Healthy Snack

 I had a salad at a conference I recently attended and they served a spinach salad with dehydrated pear slices….yep, I knew right then I wanted to make some!

 Here is the mandolin slicer I use that helps slice stuff more evenly, and then, of course, the sliced product dehydrates more evenly…..love it!
 You can use my lemon water solution of one cup water to one cup lemon juice to keep them from browning while drying.
 Remember, you do not have to use a solution…you can dry them plain.
 They still taste awesome!